google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ### Prefer a coarse location over a fine-grained location

-If you want to find the nearest store to a user, it's unlikely that you need 1-meter precision to work that out.
+If you want to find the nearest store to a user, it's unlikely that you need 1-meter precision.
 The API is designed to give a coarse location that returns as quickly as possible.

 If you do need a high level of precision, it's possible to override the default setting with the `enableHighAccuracy` option.
-Use this sparingly: it will be slower to resolve and use more battery.
+Use this sparingly: it's slower to resolve and uses more battery.

     window.onload = function() {
       var startPos;